harshkas4na/RSC_AUTOMATIONS/stop-order/README.md

 - Join our Discord community
 - Check the documentation wiki

-This stop order system represents a significant advancement in DeFi automation, providing users with sophisticated trading tools while maintaining security and decentralization.
+This multi-order stop order system enables sophisticated automated trading strategies while maintaining security, decentralization, and efficient resource usage.
+The single deployment approach with multi-order support makes it cost-effective for users who want to implement complex trading strategies across multiple pairs and thresholds.